kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 #### Kubelet Restart Tolerance

-If Kubelet were to restart amidst handling a Pod resize, then upon restart, all Pods are admitted at their current Status...AllocatedResources values, and resizes are handled after all existing Pods have been added.
+If Kubelet were to restart amidst handling a Pod resize, then upon restart, all Pods are re-admitted based on their current allocated resources (restored from checkpoint).
+Pending resizes are handled after all existing Pods have been added.
 This ensures that resizes don't affect previously admitted existing Pods.

 ### Scheduler and API Server Interaction